pconrad/cs56-tutorials-hfj/chapter04/pg71-79/README.md

 Dog:
   A class that user can specify size and name of the dog, and is able to
 	determine the bark of the dog based on size

 ElectricGuitar:
 	A class that user can specify the brand, number of pickups, and whether a rock star uses that brand

 Life:
 	A class that shows java is pass-by-value which means pass-by-copy

 Song:
 	A class that has title and artist of a song with getters and setters

-along with test of each class
+along with tests of each class